francisl/EKG4Test/README.md

 * Ready to add Linux or Windows Widget
 * Nicer looking Graph
 * Install Script/pypi
+* Master for 1.0, tag 1.0 start dev branch

 ### Future

 * Linux Widget
 * Webview to display results
-* Replace Socket with libzmq
+* Replace Socket with libzmq? (require new lib for reporter and widget)
+* replace listitem with webview?